ShaneAzania/seviins_studio/README.md

 # seviins_studio
- The business owner's photography and web presence studio.
-Providing photographs, video, website and ecommerce solutions that intergrate with social media platforms like Facebook and Instagram.
+ The business owner's web presence, photography and video studio.
+Providing website/web-application, photographs, video solutions with an option that integrates with social media platforms like Facebook and Instagram.